robdunn4/QSpice/WIP/README.md

 * I might get bored or distracted and set any of this aside for a while.
 * I might delete or remove anything at any time.

 In short, none of this is guaranteed to see a proper release.
-But, if you want to see what I'm working on and aren't bothered by seeing *"how the sausage is made,"* you're welcome to check it out.
+But, if you want to see what I'm working on and aren't bothered by seeing *how the sausage is made,* you're welcome to check it out.

 ## QParser2 Folder